st-sathish/RingerBell/README.md

 # RingerBell

 ## Overview
-The objective of this project to block unwanted calls when you are in the vibrate mode.
+The objective of this project to block unwanted calls when you are in the ringing mode.

 Here, we've two type of list